 What is SMB switches?

-SMB switch is the small business switch, it always used in small and medium-sized companies.
+SMB switch is the small business switch, it is always used in small and medium-sized companies.
 This switch is relative to some large, high-end switches.
 SMB switches support common Layer 2 protocols, but the performance and number of interfaces are weak.

-Cisco Next Generation SMB Switches are the evolution of the existing SMB switching portfolio and share the same philosophy and value proposition — building a simple, secure, and reliable network at an affordable price.
+Cisco Next-Generation SMB Switches are the evolution of the existing SMB switching portfolio and share the same philosophy and value proposition — building a simple, secure, and reliable network at an affordable price.
 The new portfolio includes new 550X, 350X, 350, and 250 Series models to replace the current 500, 300, and 200 Series.
 There is no change to the 220 Series smart switches and the 110 and 95 Series unmanaged switches.
 They will continue to be integral parts of the Cisco SMB switching portfolio.

 Cisco SMB Switching Portfolio Transition